nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

     * Pros: Conceptually more sensible than having exactly one instance of each command.
     * Cons: More complicated to implement, java has no elegant simple way to exploit inheritance and static functions in a list of classes making this option unpractical without implementing a bunch of hacks.

-Aspect: `Command` resolution and validation
+Aspect: Design of `Command` criteria checking
 * Alternative 1 (Current Choice): Each class is free to specify its own matching patterns and criterion.
     * Pros: Allows for more complex criteria evaluation without having a dedicated class for resolving commands.
 Makes good use of abstraction and inheritance and puts all the `Command` related functions in the same class.
     * Cons: Searching of the command list is `O(n)` but the individual validation functions may not be `O(1)`, resulting in higher potential overhead if validation functions are not optimized.